Geo Countries

 Taj Mahal

-A white‑marble mausoleum in Agra built by Mughal emperor Shah Jahan in memory of his wife Mumtaz Mahal.
-It combines Persian, Islamic and Indian architecture, with gardens, reflecting pool and symmetrical design.
-It took over 20,000 workers around 22 years to complete.
-A global symbol of love and beauty.
+A stunning white-marble mausoleum built by Mughal emperor Shah Jahan in memory of his beloved wife Mumtaz Mahal.
+Combining Persian, Islamic and Indian architectural styles, it took over 20,000 workers and 22 years to complete.
+Symmetrical gardens, reflecting pools and intricate marble inlay work make it a global symbol of eternal love and architectural beauty.

 Chichén Itzá

-An ancient city built by the Maya on Mexico’s Yucatan Peninsula.
-Famous for El Castillo pyramid, where on equinoxes sunlight forms a serpent shadow, the site also contains a huge ball‑court and Temple of Warriors.
-It was a religious, political and learning center of the Maya‑Toltec era.
+An ancient Maya city featuring the famous El Castillo pyramid, where during equinoxes sunlight creates a shadow resembling a serpent descending the stairs.
+This pre-Columbian site includes a massive ball court, Temple of Warriors and astronomical observatory.
+It served as a major religious, political and commercial center of the Maya-Toltec civilization.

 Petra